Points of interest:

 rates of natural processes, including chemical weathering with and without

-micro-organisms.
+micro-organisms in the critical zone.
 Recent work has focused on the effect of microbial life

 on mineral reactivity, and measuring and modelling how rock turns into regolith.

 - Chemical, physical, and biological weathering in the Luquillo Critical Zone Observatory

 - Chemical, biological, and physical weathering in the Virginia Piedmont

 - Neutron scattering analyses of weathering rocks

 - Reactive transport modelling of weathering

 The Susquehanna Shale Hills Critical Zone Observatory, SSHO: The SSHO is one of nine Critical Zone Observatories funded by National Science Foundation to study chemical, physical, and biological interactions in the Critical Zone.
 The site is part of the Critical Zone Exploration Network (czen.org).
 More than 12 Penn State faculty are working together, from many disciplines, at the SSHO.
 In collaboration with geomorphologists, soil scientists, and ecologists, Brantley’s group is investigating the rates and mechanisms of water-rock interaction in the Shavers's Creek watershed.
 A monitoring network has been designed to follow many of the important physical, biological and hydrogeochemical processes along several transects within the catchment.
 Some of the ongoing projects include:

 - Weathering fronts, mineral transformation reactions, and long-term physical/chemical weathering fluxes are being assessed by sampling and characterizing the weathered soils and drilled core sediments geochemically and mineralogically, and by sampling and analyzing stream, ground, and soil pore waters.